joomla/joomla-cms/libraries/joomla/crypt/README.md

 # Important Security Information

-If you're going to use JCrypt in any of your plugins, make *sure* you use **JCryptCipherCrypt**; it's the only one that's cryptographically secure.
+If you're going to use JCrypt in any of your plugins, make *sure* you use **JCryptCipherCrypto**; it's the only one that's cryptographically secure.
 (It's [version 1.1 of Defuse Security's encryption library](https://github.com/defuse/php-encryption)).

 ```php
 $cipher = new JCryptCipherCrypto();